fvitali/radialMenu/README.md

 ## Licence

-radialMenu.css is free to use in non-commercial and commercial web applications alike.
-Inclusions of this library, modified or not, in packages and libraries for web development is always possible but subject to an agreement with the copyright holders.
+This CSS library is subject to the terms of the Mozilla Public License, v.
+2.0.
+See http://mozilla.org/MPL/2.0/.
+Additionally, inclusions of this library, modified or not, in packages and libraries for web development is possible under an agreement with the copyright holders.